We fight food waste every day

 But one day is not enough.
 Which is why we strive to minimise food waste every day.
 Not only in our own kitchens, but also by informing and positively influencing the many guests we serve daily – so that we can make a difference together.
-Through our “Leftover Lovers” initiative, we tackle food waste in our staff restaurants by letting our guests empty the leftovers from our buffet at a reasonable price daily.

 Monitoring guests’ plate waste